islam-shariful/islam-shariful/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Look at my portfolio
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
-Working with jaavascript though hate it totally
+Working with javascript though hate it totally